Code Prediction by Feeding Trees to Transformers: Implementation and Datasets

 We evaluate the models on next token prediction for the leaf tokens.
 We report numbers for all leaf token predictions, as well as breaking down into more interesting categories: attribute access, numeric constant, name (variable, module), and function parameter name.

 To measure performance on these tasks, we use mean reciprocal rank (MRR).
 The rank is defined as

 where $n$ is the number of predicting locations and $rank_i$ is the rank of the correct label given by the model for the $i^{th}$ data point.
-We present MRR as a percentage, in keeping with prior work~\citep{karampatsis2020big-bpe,hellendoorn2017are-deep-best}.
+We present MRR as a percentage, in keeping with prior work~\cite{karampatsis2020big-bpe,hellendoorn2017are-deep-best}.

 While Acc@1 only gives score when the correct label is ranked at the top, MRR also give scores when the true label is not ranked as the top, but among top few prediction.
 Comparing to the hit-or-miss style metric (Acc@1), this is closer to the realistic scenario when completion suggestions are presented to developers.
 With this practical perspective and for ease of computation, we only consider $rank_i \le 10$ for each location $i$ (all $rank_i > 10$ will have a score of 0).
-We will share our data processing scripts and model implementation.
 We share our data processing scripts and model implementations at \url{https://github.com/facebookresearch/code-prediction-transformer}.